BaiGanio/DotNet-Core-WebApps-With-EF-Core/README.md

 * Using the Http objects for Ajax calls
 * Performing GET and PUT requests to the server

-### For resources, examples and much more... check out our [Wiki](https://github.com/BaiGanio/PU-DB-Apps-With-EF/wiki)
+### For resources, examples and how to navigate into the repo... check out our [Wiki](https://github.com/BaiGanio/PU-DB-Apps-With-EF/wiki).

 ![wiki](https://github.com/BaiGanio/PU-DB-Apps-With-EF/blob/master/repo-images/Wiki.png)